Vaginal hysterectomy - discharge; Laparoscopically assisted vaginal hysterectomy - discharge; LAVH - discharge

 If you had good sexual function before the surgery, you should continue to have good sexual function afterward.
 If you had problems with severe bleeding before your hysterectomy, sexual function often improves after surgery.
 If you have a decrease in your sexual function after your hysterectomy, talk with your health care provider about possible causes and treatments.

 Slowly increase how much activity you do every day.
 Take short walks and increase how far you go gradually.
-DO NOT jog, do sit-ups, or other sports until you have checked with your doctor.
+DO NOT jog, do sit-ups, or other sports until you have checked with your provider.

 DO NOT put anything into your vagina for the first 8 to 12 weeks.
 This includes douching or using tampons.